cotonne/cotonne.github.io/_posts/2020-07-14-format-string.md

 However, we have to write 6 addresses of 8 bytes.
 So 48 writes.
 Each address takes 8 bytes not counting the print of characters. we have limited space (199 characters).
 FmtStr provides different formats from 1 byte to more.

-You can find the code here.
+You can find the code [here (GitHub)](https://github.com/cotonne/ctf/blob/master/2020-CTF-COMCYBER-ExploitMe.py).

 Let's run it: